 3. Yokohama Kaidashi Kikou

 Set in a near-future post-apocalyptic Japan where the water level has risen and inundated parts of the coastline and Mt.
 Fuji has erupted within living memory.
 The population has shrunk significantly, and political and technical institutions have crumbled.
 Local villages have evolved into nations, and telephones and television are no longer in use (although coffee vending machines and streetlights stubbornly continue to work).
 There are some unusual new creatures and plants (like flying fish and glowing streetlight trees).
 The survivors have chosen a slower-paced, simpler style of life and rely more on one another.
 Some intelligent, humanoid robots coexist with the human species.
-One of the robots, a female named Alpha, runs a cafe by the same name in the country outside of what remains of Yokohama.
-With her trusty motorscooter and her camera, she travels around the area making friends with the humans and robots, having new experiences, and observing the passage of time.
+It is one of Top Sci-Fi light novels.

 4. Girls’ Last Tour

 Civilization is no longer alive, but Chito and Yuuri are.
 So they jump on their beloved Kettenkrad motorcycle and ride aimlessly through the wreckage of the world they once knew.
-They seek for their next food and fuel for their trip day after dismal day.
+They seek their next food and fuel for their trip day after dismal day.
 But as long as the two are together, even a gloomy existence like theirs has a ray of light in it, whether they’re slurping soup or looking for machine parts to tinker with.
-For two girls in an empty world, the experiences and sensations they share give them something to live for
+For two girls in an empty world, the experiences and sensations they share give them something to live for.
+It is one of Top Sci-Fi light novels.

 5. One-Punch Man